-TTA surgery also eliminates the need for the CCL ligament by cutting the top of the tibia, moving it forward, and then stabilizing it in its new position with a a stainless steel metal plate.
+TTA surgery also eliminates the need for the CCL ligament by cutting the top of the tibia, moving it forward, and then stabilizing it in its new position with a stainless steel metal plate.

 Recovery from ACL Surgery

 Every dog is unique, and not all dogs recover at the same speed.
-Follow your vet's advise and never force your dog to do exercises if they resist.
+Follow your vet's advice and never force your dog to do exercises if they resist.
 Recovery from ACL surgery takes time!
 Expect your dog to require 16 weeks or longer to have complete healing and return to normal function.